faseeh-app/Faseeh-Specification/01 - Projects/Faseeh/Architecture/Core/Content Adapter.md

 > The output from an adapter is a `ContentAdapterResult` object, which contains the processed information ready for storage and use within Faseeh.
 It includes:
 > - **`mediaObjectData`**: (`Partial<MediaObject>`) Core metadata about the original source (like guessed type, name, language).
 Some initial metadata might be provided by the triggering service ([[Manual Import Service]] or [[WebClip Import Service]]), and the adapter can enrich or refine it based on the content analysis.
 > ---
-> - **`contentDocument`** (Optional): (`FaseehContentDocument`) A structured representation of the main content, used for complex formats like articles, books, or comics/manga where layout, embedded media, or annotations are important.
+> - **`contentDocument`** (Optional): ([[Content Adapter#^205d65|FaseehContentDocument]]) A structured representation of the main content, used for complex formats like articles, books, or comics/manga where layout, embedded media, or annotations are important.
 It contains an ordered list of `ContentBlock`s (text, images, annotations, etc.) and metadata about embedded assets.
 This field is omitted if the source doesn't have structured content suitable for this format (e.g., a simple audio file or a video URL).
 > ---
 > - **`documentAssets`** (Optional):  A map containing binary assets (like images extracted from an article or PDF pages) that are referenced within the `contentDocument`.
 The key is an internal `assetId` used within the document's blocks, and the value contains the raw `Buffer` content and format, ready to be saved by the Storage Service.
 > ---